Telefonica/check-license-compliance/README.md

 * `log`: Log level to use.
 Possible values are `silly`, `debug`, `info`, `warning` and `error`.
 Default is `info`.
 * `allow-warnings`: Boolean value to determine if the action should be considered valid when warning dependencies are found.
 Default is `true`.
 * `fail-on-not-valid`: Boolean value to determine if the action should fail (exit 1) when the result is not valid.
-* `config`: Multiline string with the whole [configuration](#configuration) expressed as a YAML object as in the configuration file.
+* `config`: Multiline string with the whole [configuration](#configuration) expressed as a JSON object as in the configuration file.
 It will extend the values defined in the [configuration file](#configuration-file).
 Any config value that is defined in other inputs will override the values here.
+NOTE: Here you should use JSON instead of YAML to avoid indentation issues.
     Example:

     ```yaml
     config: |
-      licenses:
-        allowed:
-          - Apache-2.0
-          - MIT
+      {
+        "licenses": {
+          "allowed": ["Apache-2.0", "MIT"]
+        },
+        "allowWarnings": false
+      }
     ```

 > [!WARNING]